connexcs/docs/report.md

 ## Selection of Customers, Providers and Destination

-Users can manage their report section by selecting the customers, providers and destination at the same time.
+You can manage their report section by selecting the customers, providers and destination at the same time.

 * Checking the options from the drop down menu, enables the users to select the option of their choice, as shown in **Figure 3.**
-* Users can also uncheck any of them from the options.
+* You can also uncheck any of them from the options.
 * Users can also **Select All** the options or **Select None** for all options.
 And Search text field is also provided.

 ![alt text][selection]